A Note from the Directors

 Meet the Directors

 She holds a BA in Global Cinema from SOAS, University of London.
 Since 2017 she has co-created over a dozen public art and cultural events, in the US and UK.
-Her community offerings. also include a micro-bakery, challenging our profit-first economy with a people-first business initiative.
+Her community offerings included a micro-bakery, challenging our profit-first economy with a people-first business initiative.

-She is an IATSE union member and has worked in film and television in the property department for HBO, Apple TV and the likes.
+She is an IATSE union member and has worked in film and television for HBO, Apple TV and the likes.

 • Ania Flanigan is a Baltimore based documentary filmmaker.
 She studied theatre at Baltimore School for the Arts, and has a BA in Humanities, the Arts, and Social Thought from Bard College Berlin in Berlin, Germany.
 She is fluent in Spanish, and conversational in German.
 As the granddaughter of Peruvian and Spanish immigrants, she has always been inspired by multicultural storytelling.
 She also finds inspiration in the arts community in her hometown, Baltimore, where she was born and raised.
 Ania has worked on a variety of projects including work on local music videos, and commercials as well as work for Soledad O’Brien Productions, and HBO.
 She is a co-recipient of a 2022 Saul Zaentz Innovation Fund Fellowship for a documentary she has been co-directing and producing.
 When she is not working in film she also teaches English as a second language at the Esperanza Center, teaches Pilates, and enjoys learning by traveling to other countries and experiencing different cultures and languages.